 Already having kids in the mix of your relationship brings a lot of new challenges to the table.
 They also bring a lot of excitement and joy to the journey with your significant other.
-One great thing about this new journey is it’s not only about the two of you getting married, but it’s about creating a new family unit, too.
-It can be tough to include the kids in the engagement and wedding planning, but it’s important for their security and confidence.
+One great thing about this new journey is it’s not only about the two of you getting married, but also about creating a new family unit.
+It can be tough to include the kids in the engagement and wedding planning, but it’s important to do for their sense of security and confidence.

 Help with the Proposal

-Helping with the proposal will create a memory that they will remember forever.
-They can even come up with fun, sweet ways to ask your significant other.
-They can wear shirts with “Will You Marry Me?” or present the ring after dinner in a funny way.
+Helping with the proposal will create a memory that everyone will remember forever.
+The kids can even come up with fun, sweet ways to ask your significant other.
+They can wear shirts with “Will You Marry Me?” printed on them or present the ring after dinner in a funny way.
 You can set up a skit with the special question at the end.
-Include them in all the planning so they feel involved.
+Include them in all the planning so that they feel involved.

 Family Date Night

 It’s important for the future bride and groom to get nights away on a date during the stress of the wedding planning process, but it’s even more fun to include the entire family.
-Family date nights while you’re engaged gets everyone pumped for the wedding, and lets you really know how family life is going to be in the future.
-Enjoy a night out as a family incorporating the kids in all you do.
+Family date nights while you’re engaged gets everyone pumped for the wedding and lets you really know how family life is going to be in the future.
+Enjoy a night out as a family, incorporating the kids into all you do.
 Go to dinner and talk about the future wedding.

-Talk about the exciting journey ahead and let them give their own insight so they feel totally included.
+Talk about the exciting journey ahead, allowing them to provide their own insights in order to feel totally included.
 Go to a kid-friendly movie, so they feel like they’re in control of the fun date night.
-It might be hard for them, as all the planning is going on, and they might feel a little left out, so let them decide what all of you do on your date night.
+It might be hard for them as all the planning is going on, and they might feel a little left out, so let them decide what all of you do on your date night.

 Let them in on plans for the wedding.
 No, they probably won’t decide on the photographer or caterer, but they can make small decisions.
-Ask the kids what they think about decorating or anything they want to add.
+Ask the kids what they think about decorations or what they might want to add.
 They may say something silly, but it might end up being really cute.
-Ask them what they want to do in the wedding and if there is anything special.

-Make them feel included by asking for help picking out decorations or choosing their favorite invitation.
+Make them feel included by asking for help picking out decorations or choosing invitation styles.
 You are the ones getting married, but it’s important to include all of the future family.
-This might be a huge change in their life, so they need to feel secure in knowing they’re included in every way.
-Even if it sounds silly.
+This might be a huge change in their life, so they need to feel secure in knowing they’re included in every way, even if it sounds silly.
 If they want to decorate the head table with a teddy bear, let them set that teddy bear in a seat and just smile.
 Love is in the small details anyway.